 - Vancouver Opera – an operatic society that performs out of various venues.

-- Vancouver TheatreSports League – a group that performs improv theatre at The Improve Centre on Granville Island.
+- Vancouver TheatreSports – a group that performs improv theatre at The Improve Centre on Granville Island.

 Other Theatre Groups